Bullet Journal How-to

 Then, I opened the pink card stock and glued my two keys.
 The first is my Spiraldex key, and the second is my bullet journal key:

 The way the card stock opens up, I can actually refer to my bullet journal key from any page in the notebook.
 I like that.

 So this is how I plan out my days.
 One morning, my husband woke up and asked me, "So what's your Time Tornado say we're doing today?"
 I found the question hilarious, as well as the phrase "Time Tornado" for my Spiraldex.
 Ha!

 I use my bullet journal and Filofax together.
-The Filofax is more formal and has the visual calendar and week on two pages we all know and love.
+The Filofax is more formal and has the visual calendar and week on two pages that we all know and love.
 It also has some other fun sections and lots of places to use washi tape!